DekuLiuTesla/CityGaussian/doc/run&eval.md

 ## Run & Evaluate
 The detailed setting of each step on GauU-Scene and MatrixCity Dataset can be found in `./scripts/run_citygs_SCENE.sh`.
 If applying 3DGS, please change model and renderer as done in `configs/citygs_lfls_sh2_trim.yaml` over `configs/citygsv2_lfls_sh2_trim.yaml`.
+You can also run on Mill19 or UrbanScene3D dataset by setting configs according to that of branch [V1-Original](https://github.com/DekuLiuTesla/CityGaussian/tree/V1-original).

 ### A. Train coarse model
 ```bash
 # $COARSE_NAME is the name of coarse model training config file.